 If you’re like most business owners, then COVID-19 has forced your business into change.
-And it’s not just businesses affected, it’s a change in our economic, personal and societal ways as well.
+And it’s not just businesses affected; it’s a change in our economic, personal, and societal ways.

-The speed of this change is something which hasn’t been seen since war times, and most businesses and companies are facing a shift and uncertainty about what the future will look like.
+The speed of this change hasn’t been seen since war, and most businesses and companies are facing a shift and uncertainty about what the future will look like.

 But one thing for sure is the future is looking digital.
-Which means you need a digital recovery plan or your business moving forward.
+This means you need a digital recovery plan or your business moving forward.

 The time to plan for recovery is now and not when it’s time to recover.